kristenmills/to-do/README.md

 * Colored display
 * Undo Completing
 * Remove lists
+* Sortable
+* Priorities

 ##How to Use
+This is just basic usage.
+For more information, view
+	todo -h
+	todo --help

 ###Create a new todo list or switch to an existing list